ACADEMIC YEAR 2020-2021

 If you have already submitted your application for one of the above-mentioned programs, navigate to your CollegeNET portal checklist to upload the fellowship essay.

-If you are applying to Architecture, Law, Public Health Sciences, the MBA in Business Administration, the MSW in Social Work, Urban Design, or Visual Art -
+If you are applying to the MD program, Architecture, Law, Public Health Sciences, the MBA in Business Administration, the MSW in Social Work, Urban Design, or Visual Art -

 Once you have applied to one of the programs listed above, please fill out the online application for the Olin Fellowship.
 On the “Demographics” section of the application under Enrollment, when asked what type of program you are applying to please select "Chancellor's and/or Spencer T. & Ann W. Olin Fellowship", and indicate whether your undergraduate degree comes/will come from a U.S. institution.
 When navigating the application in CollegeNET, select the program you applied to in the program selection section and check the box for the Spencer T. & Ann W. Olin Fellowship for Women in Graduate Study on the Program Related Questions page.

 Letters of recommendation submitted for your program do not need to be resubmitted.

 Please note that if you are applying to a program whose deadline is after the Olin deadline you must complete its application as well as the Olin fellowship application by the first deadline.

 Applicants are considered without regard to age, disability, race, religion, sexual orientation, or national origin and with regard only to the excellence of their qualifications.
 Selection is by a committee chaired by the Director of the Olin Fellowship Program.
-Announcement of the award of Olin Fellowships is made in early March.
+The announcement of the award of Olin Fellowships is made in early March.